tillbiskup/trepr/docs/roadmap.rst

 * Implement Bruker BES3T importer/copy from cwepr package

+  * Needs at least some adjustments, as tr-EPR data are usually two-dimensional, but don't necessarily consist of additional file(s) for the axis

+* Processing step for setting the trigger point (necessary for BES3T data)

+* Analysis steps for MW frequency drift and measurement time: options to return dataset for further investigation

 * Implement transient nutation analysis (FFT) (?)

 * Improve handling of reports